 - Unattended death

-There are a number of reason why obtaining professional assistance is the best way to remove a larger amount of blood.
+There are a number of reasons why obtaining professional assistance is the best way to remove a larger amount of blood.
 Safety is at the top of the list.

-Even if you understand what needs to be done to best protect yourself when cleaning up a larger amount of blood, absent the proper training and chemicals, you may not be able to thoroughly cleanup.
-The failure to completely cleanup the blood potentially exposes you and others to dangerous pathogens into the future.
-However, it can also damage you home.
+Even if you understand what needs to be done to best protect yourself when cleaning up a larger amount of blood, absent the proper training and chemicals, you may not be able to thoroughly clean up.
+The failure to completely clean up the blood potentially exposes you and other people to dangerous pathogens into the future.
+However, it can also damage your home.

 Finally, another reason why you need to consider seriously seeking professional assistance to clean up and remediate a larger amount of blood is because of the necessity of healthy emotional recovery.
 If the blood stems from some sort of traumatic event, the emotional response to that situation will only magnify if you elect to undertake the cleanup on your own.